-Greenery (of the real or silk variety) adds life to a room and will look beautiful for many years.
+The greenery of a plant adds life to a room and will look beautiful for many years.
 Buy the tallest floor plants your space can handle.
 High ceilings will dwarf most average size trees.
 Make sure your container is in proportion to the plant size.
 Think about smaller plants for side tables.
 To me, nothing is more timeless than a boxwood in a white ceramic urn—great for a side table.

 5. Lamp Pairs

 A pair of substantial lamps will add symmetry to traditional rooms and will provide ambient home lighting.
-A pair of cream-colored, ceramic lamps will most likely serve you for decades.
-You can periodically add new lamp shades to update their look.
+A pair of cream-colored ceramic lamps will most likely serve you for decades.
+You can periodically add new lampshades to update their look.

 How easy is this one?
 If you are not a voracious reader, simply shop garage sales and thrift stores to find hard-bound books to add that lived-in quality to a room.
 Look for book covers in colors that coordinate and contrast with your furnishings.
 Vary the way you display them.
 Stack them one on top of another and place others between a pair of eye-catching bookends.